Rogers Centre Ottawa

 Eating with the eyes

 Guests don’t have to be present in person to attend an enjoyable and effective food-related event.
 Many meeting venues have tapped their chefs to host virtual cooking classes and demonstrations over the past year, with great results.
-For example, during the launch event for Ottawa Tourism’s new Virtually Ottawa platform, Patrick Turcot, Executive Chef at the Shaw Centre, offered a skillet-cookie baking demonstration.
+For example, during the launch event for Ottawa Tourism’s new Virtually Ottawa platform, Patrick Turcot, Executive Chef at Rogers Centre Ottawa (formerly Shaw Centre), offered a skillet-cookie baking demonstration.
 Chefs can provide an ingredient list when people sign up for the virtual event or offer guests the opportunity to order a curated box of ingredients and have it delivered in time to cook along with the demonstration.

 Move away from the buffet